 Kent County residents now have an option for safe disposal of used needles.

-COVID-19 Update: All SafeSharps Collections at all Kent County Health Department locations, are SUSPENDED until further notice.
+COVID-19 Update: SafeSharps Collections at Kent County Health Department Fuller Clinic & South Clinic locations have resumed, North Clinic and Sheldon Clinic SafeSharps Collections are SUSPENDED until further notice.

 Residential Needle Disposal